What is a Public Provident Fund (PPF) Account? Features, Benefits, and Key Details

 How to Withdraw from PPF Account?

-PPF has a lock-in period of 15 years, and withdrawals can only be made after the maturity period is over.
-However, there are some exceptions where partial withdrawals are allowed.
+The PPF has a lock-in period of 15 years, and you can only withdraw funds after the account matures.
+However, some exceptions allow partial withdrawals before maturity.

 Here are the steps to withdraw from PPF account: